WorkingWork/WORKING-WORK/README.md

 - Unzip the wallets files.
 - You will get Merachain-qt.dmg file, Install the wallet software by double click on Merachain-qt.dmg file.
-- You can now send and receive BitConnect Coin directly from Merachain Desktop Wallet and also use this wallet to stake Merachain   Coin.
+- You can now send and receive Merachain Coin directly from Merachain Desktop Wallet and also use this wallet to stake Merachain   Coin.